 My husband and I are among that group.
 Outsiders may think this means trouble in paradise, but I think it’s perhaps just a natural evolution of how 21st-century human beings marry and manage money.

-In addition to reduced stress, here are 15 reasons why smart couples are saying “I do” to splitting the bills.
+Here are 15 reasons why smart couples are saying “I do” to splitting the bills.

 No nitpicking each other’s Amazon buys